IepIweidieng/TJAPlayer3/tja.md

 Change the **scroll**ing speed of notes & bar lines, relative to the normal scrolling velocity and direction.

 *Unspecified*: Whether the notes & the bar lines are rotated around their center accordingly when a complex number value is used.

+For specifying the same initial scrolling speed for multiple player-sides or difficulties, [the `HEADSCROLL:` header](#headscroll) can be used instead.

 Reset by [`#RESETCOMMAND`](#note--barline-commands).